olahsymbo/data-extraction-service/README.md

 ## DataTask application

-This django web application is for uploading data in ".csv" format to a postgresql database and serving the data from the DB in an html.
+This django web application is developed for uploading data in ".csv" format to a postgresql database and serving (rendering) the data from the DB in an html.

 ### Getting Started